Best ATE Paper Award

 - Low Cost Dynamic Error Detection in Linearity Testing of SAR ADCs, presented at 2017 Interantional Test Conference.
 The authors are Nimit Jain from the Indian Institute of Technology and Nitin Agarwal, Rajavelu Thinakaran and Rubin Parekhji from Texas Instruments Corporation.

 - 80+ GHz Low-Loss Transmission from the Tester to the DUT, presented at 2017 Test Vision 2020.
 The authors are Sandeep Sankararaman, Don Thompson and Shakeel Siddiqui from R&D Altanova Corporation.

-The Best ATE Paper Award Selection Committee appreciates inputs from the technical community.
-Please provide the Committee with your insights by using this survey link.
+The Best ATE Paper Award Selection Committee appreciates and relies upon inputs from the technical community when naming the Best ATE Paper.
+Please vote for your choice and provide the committee with your insights using this survey link.